PulsarHRI/pulsarhri.github.io/docs/01-Single-Actuator.md

     adapter.close()
 ```
 ## Shutdown
-Ensure the actuator is properly disconnected and the adapter is closed when the program is interrupted (e.g., via Ctrl+C or notebook stop).
+Ensure the actuator is properly disconnected and the adapter is closed when the program is interrupted (e.g., via Ctrl+C or notebook stop if running from a Jupyter notebook).